 Statement of Benefit to California:

-This grant is to support research on a therapeutic targeting an important stem cell pathway.
+[Redacted] This grant is to support research on a therapeutic targeting an important stem cell pathway.
 Knowledge and experience gained in this work will benefit our understanding not only of cancer stem cells (CSCs), but also normal stem cells.
 California is well positioned to lead the new medical revolution enabled by stem cell discoveries.
-OncoMed has demonstrated a capacity to discover innovative new medicines with three first-in-class novel therapeutics targeting CSCs now in clinical studies for the treatment of solid tumors.
-This grant will help to build OncoMed’s leading position in the CSC field, and at the same time broaden our knowledge of stem cell biology.
+[Redacted] has demonstrated a capacity to discover innovative new medicines with three first-in-class novel therapeutics targeting CSCs now in clinical studies for the treatment of solid tumors.
+This grant will help to build [redacted]’s leading position in the CSC field, and at the same time broaden our knowledge of stem cell biology.
 Success in this effort will benefit California both in near term jobs and in helping California remain a leader in stem cell research.